logicguy1/modbot/README.md

 The bots main purpose is to aid in moderation wile providing a secure interface for moderators, as to avoid moderators getting compromised and minising damege to the server.
 The bot uses role based permissions instead of the default discord permissions, this provides a harder to script interface while still being convinient for moderators.

 ### Moderation
 - Handle verificaiton by checking the connected accounts to a new guild member, this is saved so another user trying to verify with the same credentials will be rejected.
+(It should be noted this feature is no longer supported by discords TOS and is therefor recommended not to be used)
 - Handle tickets from server members, a server member can use a button to create a ticket that opens up between them and the server moderators.
 - Internal report management and tracking, your staff team can open reports on a user to easily communicate, share proof and take actions on a guild members account.
 - Linking tickets from the ticket system to reports in the report system, this intergration allows the staff team to escallate a ticket opened by a guild member into a report.